Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Protease inhibitors

--Aprotinin 10,000 IU, ampoules, intravenous drip, course 5-7 days.
+-Aprotinin 10,000 units, ampoules, intravenous drip, course 5-7 days.

-Treatment of insufficiency of exocrine pancreatic function
+Treatment of deficiency exocrine function pancreas

 GCS therapy

-Prednisol on 5 mg, orally 40-60 mg for 5-7 days, followed by a daily dose reduction of 5 mg
+Prednisol 5 mg, orally 40-60 mg for 5-7 days, followed by a daily dose reduction of 5 mg

 Antibacterial therapy